‘This mystery is a bigger one by a hundred times than even we expected.’

-Nope, I’m none the wiser.
+Nope, I’m none the wiser about what Nikola’s up to.
 But I am impressed, because I like this sort of thing very much indeed.

 One of his accomplices, ‘an Englishman, known in Shanghai as China Pete’, gives us the fullest account we have, though it doesn’t really flesh him out very much:

 ‘Dr Nikola?
 Well, he’s Nikola, and that’s all I can tell you.
 If you’re a wise man you’ll want to know no more.
 Ask the Chinese mothers nursing their almond-eyed spawn in Peking who he is; ask the Japanese, ask the Malays, the Hindoos, the Burmese, the coal porters in Port Said, the Buddhist priests of Ceylon; ask the King of Corea, the men up in Thibet, the Spanish priests in Manilla, or the Sultan of Borneo, the ministers of Siam, or the French in Saigon – they’ll all know Dr Nikola and his cat, and, take my word, they fear him.’